A two-layer team-assembly model for invention networks: Data

-Figure \ref{fig:schema} explains how we created two-layered networks from each dataset.
+Table \ref{tbl:overview} summarizes the fundamental data from the two data sets with the number of patents, inventors, and companies.
+Figure \ref{fig:schema} shows how two-layer networks are created from the data sets.
 The left of Figure \ref{fig:schema} shows an example for three patents, five inventors, and three companies.
-One or more inventors apply for a patent.
-Also, each inventor works for a company.
+One or more inventors apply for a patent, and each inventor works for a company.
 On the basis of the tripartite network on the left, we can create two different projected networks for the inventors and the companies.
 The inventor network is a network where every combination of inventors has a link if they have at least one patent in common.
-The company network is defined the same way, although Figure \ref{fig:schema} does not directly describe that.
-The definition is identical and described as: if inventors who apply for a patent belong to different companies, the companies have a link.
+The company network is defined in the same way.
+If inventors who apply for a patent belong to different companies, the companies have a link.

-Figure \ref{fig:degree} plots the cumulative probability distribution of degree.
-The figure at left shows the inventor network.
-The degree is a measure to count the number of links a certain node has.
-The figure indicates that the US and Japanese inventor networks are almost identical in degree distributions.
-Apparently, the distributions decay faster than a power law.
-Collaboration networks in previous studies, revealed the same distributions as those in this paper \cite{Newman012,Guimera05} or power laws \cite{Barabasi022}.

-The right of Figure \ref{fig:degree} plots the cumulative probability distribution of degree for company networks.
-Clearly, we can fit lines to distributions; therefore, they are power-law distributions.
-A previous study revealed that the collaboration networks of organizations on patents have power-law distributions \cite{Inoue07}.
+Figure \ref{fig:degree} plots the cumulative probability distributions of degree. {\it Original} consists of the plots for the observed data.
+The other plots are the results of models explained in a later section.
+The figure plots the inventor and company networks for Japan and the U.S. A degree is a measure to count the number of links a certain node has.
+The figure indicates that the distributions for inventors decay faster than a power law.
+Previous studies found collaboration networks have the same distributions as those in this paper \cite{Newman012,Guimera05} or power laws \cite{Barabasi022}.
+The plots of the company networks seem to be fitted by lines, i.e., power-law distributions.
+A previous study already found that the collaboration networks of organizations in Japanese patents have power-law distributions \cite{Inoue07}.